Date and Chocolate Oat Bites! These delicious bites are dairy free, gluten free and nut free, making them suitable for most!

 So these balls are free from refined sugars, sweetened with dates and has no dairy in them.
 And they’re nut free (as coconut is actually not a nut).
-But if you’re allergic to to nuts, check with your doctor if you can eat coconut.
-Meanwhile, you can always roll these bad boys in cocoa powder instead.
+But if you’re allergic to to nuts and unsure if you can eat coconuts, check with your doctor if you can eat coconut, as some with nut allergies can react to coconut.
+If you can’t roll them in coconut, you can always roll them in cocoa powder.

-These balls have a hint of coffee to them, and even if you’re not big on coffee, i’m sure you will still like these.
-You can hardly taste the coffee, but it does a lot for the flavour.
+These balls have a hint of coffee to them, and even if you’re not big on coffee, I’m sure you will still like these.
+You can hardly taste the coffee, but it does a lot for the overall flavour.

 But if you really really don’t like coffee, a splash of milk will do.
 These date and oat chocolate bites will still be epic.